Ingvord/scale20x/README.md

 ## Intended auditorium

-People famialiar with K8s; may or may not having migration experience; do understand K8s internals.
+People famialiar with K8s; may or may not having migration experience; do understand K8s internals and associated technical difficulties for a migration process.